mpv-player/mpv/DOCS/man/vo.rst

     ``--sdl-switch-mode``
         Instruct SDL to switch the monitor video mode when going fullscreen.

-``vaapi-wayland``
+``dmabuf-wayland``
-    Experimental Wayland output driver designed for use with VA API hardware decoding.
+    Experimental Wayland output driver designed for use with either drm stateless or VA API hardware decoding.
 The driver is designed to avoid any GPU to CPU copies, and to perform scaling and color space conversion using fixed-function hardware, if available, rather than GPU shaders.
 This frees up GPU resources for other tasks.
-    Currently this driver is experimental and only works with the ``--hwdec=vaapi`` driver;
+    Currently this driver is experimental and only works with the ``--hwdec=vaapi`` or ``hwdec=drm`` drivers;
     OSD is also not supported.
 Supported compositors : Weston and Sway.

 ``vaapi``